DPCreations/DocumentNotes/README.md

 A frontend in whatever language you prefer ex.
 Vue, React, Angular... should provide an interface to show/select/edit the legal documents.
 A method that allows the lawyer to add a comment to a paragraph (footnote or side margin or somewhere else ?).
+The frontend should be able to mirror the abilities of the API, i.e. create, read, update, but also the ability to add notes to the documents.
 With respect to editing the document, then something in the direction of a wysiwyg for some very basic editing would be desirable.
 We would like to see your frontend coding skills, but using a package to solve a part of the assignment is fully acceptable, ex. a wysiwyg package.

-We have provided a 1) skeleton installation of Symfony, and 2) a few legal (lorem ipsum) documents, presently in html, but we would like to see that moved to a database.
+We have provided a
+1) Skeleton installation of Symfony, with the minimum required for routing
+2) A few legal (lorem ipsum) documents, presently in html (twig), but we would like to see that moved to a database.

 * In addition to above we would like to see some sensible documentation.
 * Some verification of the input.